 The electric utility operations’ net regulatory assets at December 31, 1999 and 1998, respectively, were $493 million and $494 million.
 Based on rates in place at December 31, 1997, Enron estimates that it will collect the majority of these regulatory assets within the next 10 years and substantially all of these regulatory assets within the next 20 years.

 Pipeline Operations.
 On May 1, 1998, Northern Natural Gas Company (Northern) filed a general rate case proceeding with the FERC which fulfilled a commitment made in a previous settlement.
-The rate case included an annual increase of $35 million toNorthern’s revenues over 1997.
 The FERC accepted the rate case for filing and suspended the filed rates.
 Northern implemented the filed rates effective November 1, 1998, subject to refund.
-An uncontested Stipulation and Agreement of Settlement (Settlement) was filed with the Commission on April 16, 1999 and an order on the Settlement was issued by the Commission on June 18, 1999.
+An uncontested Stipulation and Agreement of Settlement (Settlement) was filed with the Commission on April 16, 1999 and an order approving the Settlement was issued by the Commission on June 18, 1999.
 Northern issued refunds on September 1, 1999.
 Northern effectuated new rates, which reflected seasonality on November 1, 1999.

 Transwestern Pipeline Company implemented on November 1, 1998, a rate escalation of settled transportation rates, per a May 1996 settlement.